NDIS Consumables budget guide

 How to purchase Consumables.

-In most cases, NDIS participants can pay providers directly.
 Items under $1,500 do not require a quote.
+However:

-For higher risk low cost AT, you will need written advice from an assistive technology assessor, even if the item is under $1,500.
+• For higher-risk low cost AT, you will need written advice from an assistive technology assessor, even if the item is under $1,500.

 Leap in! can help.